nicolieng/giftcard/README.md

 ## 🔍 Data Source
 Gift card transaction records collected between January 1, 2021, and January 14, 2022.
 Each record includes purchase amount, currency, timestamp, and more.
-The data is provided by a digital gift card company.